suenojs/core/README.md

 - **Highly Performant**: Built with performance in mind
 - **TypeScript First**: Full type safety out of the box
 - **Mix and Match**: Use only what you need - each tool works independently
+- **Progressive Complexity**: Easy to start, powerful when you need more

 ## 🛠️ Available Tools